hvnsweeting/clista/README.md

 - Type the command to run it then copy the output and write to the report.
 - Write a script to run the command 10 times then copy the output and write to the report.
-- Learn Jupyter and run the command from there, export the notebook as Playbook and use as report.
+- Learn Jupyter and run the command from there, plot statistics results, export the notebook as Playbook and use as report.
-- Write a webapp to run the command and display the result (take 2 months, and 5 people).
+- Write a SPA to run the command with a micro-service backend and display the result (take 2 months, and 5 people).
-- Write a streamlit app and let who give the task run themselves, as they need.
+- Write a streamlit app and let who give the task run themselves, as they need, generates report with fancy statistics result on-fly.

 ## Use-cases
 - Build one-time-used internal tool